serenen/serenen/aboutme.md

-- 👋 I'm Molly or Seren!
+# I'm Serenity!
-- 👀 I’m interested in alert systems and coding.
+- I’m interested in alert systems and coding.
-- 🌱 I’m currently learning Javascript.
+- I use Javascript and HTML, and I am learning Python.
-- 📫 You can reach me on Discord, it is seren#7842
+- You can reach me on Discord, it is seren#7842